337-989-1212

 Litigator of the Year Badge

-If You Were Injured in an Accident While at Sea, Our Louisiana Maritime Law Firm Can Explain Your Legal Rights
+If You Were Injured in an Accident While at Sea, Our Jones Act Attorney in New Orleans Can Help

 According to the Insurance Information Institute (III), “Marine accidents killed 1,163 people and caused $197 million in insured losses in 2017.”
 Maritime jobs present numerous dangers for workers and, in some cases, can cause serious and life-changing injuries.

 If you or a loved one experienced injuries at sea, you may be eligible to receive compensation under the Jones Act.
 However, the specific damages that may be covered under the act can be unclear.
-For this reason, a Louisiana maritime law firm, like the Law Offices of Blaine Barrilleaux, can help you better understand your legal options.
+For this reason, a Jones Act attorney in New Orleans, like the ones at The Law Offices of Blaine Barrilleaux, can help you better understand your legal options.
 We have helped numerous injured victims obtain the compensation they are rightfully owed.

 The Jones Act